BobKerns/pplt/README.md

 * Generator/Timeline utilities.
 These form the heart of the engine.
 Accounts generate their monthly state, and the timeline collect these states, generating a monthly snapshot.
 It's not a complete implementation of the simulation steps—I saved some for you.
 But it's enough to see how the system needs to work.

 * Scenario files.
 A scenario file defines a set of accounts and events/transactions on those accounts.
 It is a YAML file; a loadable example is in [data.yml](data.yml).
+An example of extending a scenario by importing an existing scenario and modifying some of its attributes may be found in [alt-data.yml](alt-data.yl).

 * Time-series plotting and tables.
 These work in terminal windows, and make it easy to understand the results.